dotnet/runtime-assets/README.md

 </Project>
 ```

-*Note: if the version was 1.0.9, bump it to 1.0.10, not 1.1.0.*

-#### 2. Generate the nuget package file for your new test data.
+#### 2. Generate the nuget package file for your new test data using `dotnet pack`.

-From the directory where your *.csproj file is located, run `dotnet pack` and you'll get this output:
+From the directory where your *.csproj file is located, run `dotnet pack` and you'll get an output like this:

 ```
 P SD:\corefx-testdata\System.IO.Compression.TestData> dotnet pack